hinemos/hinemos/README.md

-# hinemos
+# Hinemos ver.6.0.0 is coming soon!

-Hinemos core components
+Please be patient.
+Our developers are now working hard on it.